Former Bal Harbour Mayor talks to teens about his Crack Addiction Recovery

 “I entered the Cove Center for Recovery a broken human being,” said Tantleff.
 “Every aspect of my life was destroyed.
 I spent the next 30 days at the Cove learning to forgive myself, live life on life’s terms, understand addiction, and fully comprehend how to live life without the dependence on drugs and alcohol.”

 How is life today for Daniel Tantleff?

 Now I am clean and sober, living in New York City since December 2015.
 And I moved to the city to work as a construction manager and start my life over again.

 In 2015, all hope was erased from my life.
-Today, my life is abound with hope.
+Today, my life abounds with hope.
 And the initial glimmers of hope that I received at the Cove have grown to beams of hope.

 “I am proud of my accomplishments, including being the youngest Councilman, Assistant Mayor, and Mayor of Bal Harbour, Florida,” said Tantleff.
 “However, my life is far from perfect.
-Everyday, I wake up each morning, and go to sleep each night using all the tools that I learned at the Cove.
-Those important lessons that I learned enable me to live an amazing sober life – one day at a time.”
+Every day, I wake up each morning and go to sleep each night using all the tools that I learned at the Cove.
+Those important lessons that I learned enabled me to live an amazing sober life – one day at a time.”